You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 People who have had fusion surgery using Medtronic’s CD Horizon® Legacy™ System are usually back to school or work within 2 to 4 weeks.
 And the best part is they can often resume the things they love to do within a few months.
-By 9 or 10 months, some people have even gone back to strenuous activities like gymnastics, soccer, and basketball.

 After the operation, you will be brought to the recovery room or intensive care unit (ICU) for observation.